zextras/tech-doc/source/carbonio-ce/installation.rst

          (zextras\@carbonio.local), initially **without password**
          (see below for instruction to set it).

-      Before finalising the bootstrap, press :bdg-dark-line:`a` to apply the configuration.
+      Before finalising the bootstrap, press :bdg-dark-line:`y` to apply the configuration.
 The process will continue until its completion: click :bdg-dark-line:`Enter` to continue.